-As a purely digital company whose staff all work remotely, we like to think we know a thing or two about the best tips for working from home.
+As a purely Digital Marketing Company whose staff all work remotely, we like to think we know a thing or two about the best tips for working from home.

 Yes, it’s awesome.
 There are snacks on hand whenever the mood strikes, you can wear stretchy yoga pants every day, and there’s no chatterbox Susan to distract you from getting work done.
-But it’s not all sunshine and roses, especially during the Coronavirus pandemic where a lot of people are having to juggle full-time parenting on top of a demanding full-time job, or dealing with anxiety and unsettling feelings of fear around the virus.
+But it’s not all sunshine and roses, especially when you’re having to juggle full-time parenting on top of a demanding full-time job, or dealing with anxiety.

-Here are our top tips for working from home during the Coronavirus pandemic.
+Here are our top tips for working from home:

 # 1: Pretend You’re Going to the Office

-Try and keep to a similar routine that you had before the nationwide lockdown, as the mental association you make between work and an office can make you more productive.
-It’s very tempting to work in your pajamas all day, particularly now that the cooler winter months are setting in, but don’t fall into this easy and comfortable trap!
+The global pandemic was the start of the work-from-home trend.
+If your company has adjusted to the “new normal” and you’re reaping the glorious rewards of WFH or hybrid model, try and keep to a similar routine that you had before the pandemic, as the mental association you make between work and an office can make you more productive.
+It’s very tempting to work in your pajamas all day, especially when the cooler winter months start setting in, but don’t fall into this easy and comfortable trap!
 The simplest act of putting on fresh clothes and getting “dressed for work” will signal to your brain that it’s time to get things done, and also draws the line between work and home life.
 Waking up and taking care of yourself in a similar way that you would have done, will go a long way toward helping you feel like you’re taking care of yourself.
 Besides, with most companies having regular Zoom video meetings to stay connected, no one really wants to see your fluffy robe and morning hair!

 #2: Designate a Work Space